How to Draw Pet Portraits for Money and Start a Business

 You can make your own graphics on Canva.
 They have lots of templates you can use.

-You can buy art mockups on Creative Market you should check it out.
+You can buy wall art mockups to show your customers.
+Check out Creative Market

 You can also read this: How Much Do Greeting Card Companies Pay Artists?
 A Concise Guide

 The pet business is huge.
-According to the American Pet Products Association, the industry was worth $95.7 BILLION in 2019.
 There are millions of customers and a limited supply of good reliable artists.
-The opportunity is there to draw pet portraits and make a good living.
+The opportunity is there for pet portraits and to make a good living.

-Commissions will get you started but you’ll also want to sell your own artwork too, and this guide will show you how, Step-by-Step.
+Commissions will get you started but you’ll also want to sell your artwork, this guide will show you how, Step-by-Step.
 Take a look!

 If You Want to Sell Your Art